yellowme/juanitos/README.md

 To tweak the jest configuration just modify the jest options on the package.json.
 To modify the enzyme behaviour check the configurations on `config/enzyme/*`.

+## Husky

+[Husky](https://github.com/typicode/husky) is used to ensure that before doing a push to the remote repository, our project do not have any broken tests and that the code style was followed.
+If there is any error husky will prevent the push and display the errors on console.

 ## Miscellaneous

 ### Recommended Libs